AdaCore/training_material/courses/fundamentals_of_ada/030_basic_types.rst

     - Language-defined attributes found in RM K.2
     - *May* be implementation-defined

-       * GNAT defined attributes found in GNAT Reference Manual
+       * GNAT-defined attributes found in GNAT Reference Manual

     - Cannot be user-defined